 Conclusion

 Today there are so many pathways to college that homeschoolers just need to do a little research to find out how to get in.
 As we’ve delineated in this article, you don’t need homeschooling accreditation to enter college.
-Homeschoolers can easily (1) do their SAT or ACT test and (2) get their parents to write out a list of their subjects enter college that way.
+Homeschoolers can easily (1) do their SAT or ACT and (2) get their parents to write out a list of their subjects enter college that way.
 A portfolio also doesn’t hurt and will put you in good standing with the college.
 If you’re a homeschooler entering college this way, you’ll have something that other school graduates don’t – and that’s life experiences in different areas.
-So, if accreditation is a reason why you’re perhaps fearful of starting homeschooling, I encourage you to not let that stop you!
+So, if accreditation is a reason why you’re perhaps fearful of starting homeschooling, I encourage you not to let that stop you!

 Leave a Reply